Benjamin G. Neel

-Benjamin G. Neel (born 1956) is an American cancer biologist and a Professor of Medicine at NYU Langone Health.
-He served as Director of the Perlmutter Cancer Center at NYU Langone Health from 2015-2023, and formerly served as the Director of Research for Princess Margaret Cancer Centre and a Canada Research Chair at the University of Toronto.
+Benjamin G. Neel (born 1956) is an American cancer biologist and a professor of medicine at NYU Langone Health.
+He served as Director of the Perlmutter Cancer Center at NYU Langone Health from 2015 to 2023, and formerly served as the Director of Research for Princess Margaret Cancer Centre and a Canada Research Chair at the University of Toronto.
 He is a member of the National Academy of Sciences and Royal Society of Canada.

 Early life and education

 Neel was born in Wynnewood, Pennsylvania but grew up in Philadelphia and Cherry Hill, New Jersey.
 Shortly following his birth in 1956, Neel's parents divorced and he grew up with his mother who worked as a bookkeeper.
 While a student at Cherry Hill High School East, Neel was selected to present his original research at the Monmouth Junior Science Symposium in 1972 and 1973.
 Following his junior year, Neel participated in a National Science Foundation program in biochemistry.
 Upon returning home, his grandmother was diagnosed with cancer, which sparked his interest in becoming a cancer researcher.

 Following high school, Neel completed his Bachelor's degree at Cornell University in 1977 and his PhD in viral oncology at Rockefeller University.
 Neel returned to Cornell for his medical degree, which he earned in 1983.
 As a graduate student at Rockefeller, Neel began research on the activation of endogenous oncogenes by slowly transforming RNA tumor viruses.
 Following his medical degree, Neel conducted his residency in internal medicine at Beth Israel Hospital and completed a postdoctoral fellowship at Harvard University.